 How to Access the Traverse Cluster

-To use the Traverse cluster you have to request an account on Traverse and then log in through SSH.
+To use the Traverse cluster you must obtain an account and then log in through SSH.

 - Requesting Access to Traverse

-If, however, you are part of a research group with a faculty member who has contributed to or has an approved project on Traverse, that faculty member can sponsor additional users by sending a request to firstname.lastname@example.org.
-Any non-Princeton user must be sponsored by a Princeton faculty or staff member for a Research Computer User (RCU) account.
+PPPL members should write to firstname.lastname@example.org to request an account.
+Please include a few sentences about the nature of your code and whether or not it is GPU-enabled.
+PU members who are part of a research group that has contributed to or has an approved project on Traverse can obtain an account by having the faculty member send a request to email@example.com.
+Any non-Princeton user must be sponsored by a Princeton or PPPL PI for a Research Computer User (RCU) account.

 - Logging into Traverse

-Once you have been granted access to Traverse, you should be able to SSH into it using the command below.
+Once you have been granted access to Traverse, you can connect via SSH (VPN required from off-campus):

 How to Use the Traverse Cluster